Martinez, California

 Hospitals and birthing centers

 Martinez has an in-city public hospital: Contra Costa Regional Medical Center (the county public hospital, 2500 Alhambra Ave) with full L&D and a Level II NICU.
-For commercially insured families, John Muir Medical Center Walnut Creek (about 15 to 20 min south on I-680) is typically the preferred PPO option with the regional Level III NICU (only Level III in Contra Costa County).
+For commercially insured buyers, John Muir Medical Center Walnut Creek (about 15 to 20 min south on I-680) is typically the preferred PPO option with the regional Level III NICU (only Level III in Contra Costa County).
 Kaiser members go to Kaiser Walnut Creek (about 15 to 20 min).

 HospitalNetworkDrive time from MartinezKey services